Triumph and Tragedy on Savatage's "Edge of Thorns"

 Where Are They Now?

 Savatage's last studio album, Poets and Madmen, was released in 2001.
-Since then the band members have remained visible in a variety of other projects.
-The most notable of these would be the mighty Trans-Siberian Orchestra, the theatrical melodic-rock outfit spearheaded by Paul O'Neill.
-T.S.O. began as an offshoot inspired by "Christmas Eve (Sarajevo 12/24)," an instrumental track on Savatage's 1995 album Dead Winter Dead.
-"Christmas Eve" surprised everyone in the band's camp when it suddenly garnered a massive amount of radio play during the 1995 holiday season, providing Savatage with the closest thing they'd ever had to a mainstream "hit."
-Label execs requested an entire album based around that one track, so O'Neill, Oliva and the other Savatage members collaborated with musicians from the theatrical and classical worlds to create 1996's epic Trans-Siberian Orchestra debut, Christmas Eve and Other Stories.
-Since then TSO has gone on to multi-platinum success and performs regularly throughout the holiday season every year, splitting into two separate "West Coast" and "East Coast" touring companies in order to satisfy fan demand.
-TSO's newest non-Holiday rock opera, Letters from the Labyrinth, was released in 2015.
+The band members have remained visible in a variety of other projects since then.
+Jon Oliva, Chris Caffery and Zak Stevens have all embarked on solo careers, but the most visible Savatage offshoot would be the mighty Trans-Siberian Orchestra.
+T.S.O. was initially inspired by "Christmas Eve (Sarajevo 12/24)," an instrumental track on Savatage's 1995 album Dead Winter Dead.
+"Christmas Eve" surprised everyone in the band's camp when it suddenly began getting massive radio play during the 1995 holiday season, providing Savatage with the closest thing they'd ever had to a mainstream "hit."
+Label execs requested an entire album based around that one track, so Paul O'Neill, Jon Oliva and the other Savatage members created 1996's multi-platinum Trans-Siberian Orchestra debut, Christmas Eve and Other Stories.
+Paul O'Neill passed away in 2017 but TSO's annual Christmas season tours have become a holiday institution, splitting into separate "West Coast" and "East Coast" touring companies in order to satisfy fan demand.

 Will Savatage Be Resurrected?